 We have been introduced to a new stage of abstraction, a dematerialization in which images and signs take on a life of their own, divorced from our former notion of the real.
 The loss of concrete connections to the objects of our senses creates a void within us, and unleashes a flow of new and elusive perceptions.
 Giving them the visual characteristics of a landscape is my way to explore them.

-Unlike traditional photography, which seizes an instant of reality, my images are constructed from photographs taken in various separate locations over the course of several months, then layered and blended until the real and the fabricated become a seamless composition.
-Rather than depending on ready-made settings found in the outside world, I create photomontages in a way similar to how we form a mental image --composed as it is with scattered fragments from our experiences.
+Unlike traditional photography, which seizes an instant of reality, my images are constructed from photographs taken in various separate locations over the course of several months, then digitally altered, layered and blended until the real and the fabricated become a seamless composition.
+Rather than depending on ready-made settings found in the outside world, I create photomontages in a way similar to how we form a mental image with scattered fragments from our experiences.